Term in office: 27/06/21 - 26/06/22 (Please see FAQs regarding having coursework to complete after this start date)

 Holiday: 24 days, + 6 fixed closure days, + 8 public holidays

-What's the role?: The Vice-President Access and Academic Affairs represents students to the University, and external audiences.
-They lead on work including policy-making, campaigning and lobbying work, in conjunction with other Officers, by using such vehicles as are appropriate to improve the educational experience of all Student Members at the University of Oxford.
-They work to ensure that, regardless of background, the best and brightest students apply to study at the University of Oxford.
-They are a Sabbatical Trustee and play a key role in the relationship between Student Council and the Trustee Board.
+What's the role?: The VP Graduates represents Graduate students, to the University, and external audiences as appropriate.
+They lead in policy-making, campaigning and lobbying work, in conjunction with other Officers,on graduate issues at the University of Oxford, and act as focal point for organising Oxford SU's work for Graduates.
+They are a Sabbatical Trustee and play a key role in relationship between Student Council and the Trustee Board.

 Areas of Responsibility